 - assignees and spouses/partners leaving one host country and relocating in a new host country.

-We also have decades of experience providing coaching (only) for the children of expatriates – known as "third culture kids" – ages 5 through 18.
-For more information, please click here.
+We also have decades of experience providing coaching for the children of expatriates, ages 5-18.

 EFFECTIVE EXPATRIATE TRAINING: THE ROLE OF THE TRAINER

-One of the main sources of GROVEWELL's excellence in expatriate training is GROVEWELL's trainer.
+A major source of GROVEWELL's excellence in expatriate training is GROVEWELL's trainers.

-Second, our trainer must be personally knowledgeable, through sustained living and working experience, with the nation and culture about which he or she is training.
+In addition, GROVEWELL's trainers must be personally knowledgeable, through sustained living and working experience, with the nation and culture about which they are training.

 - Who is GROVEWELL?
 Answer